ccqpein/supervisor-rs/README.md

 Or there is a tiny install script `install.sh`.
 You may need `root` permission to install it.
 After install, it would be neat if you give soft link `/usr/bin/supervisor-rs-client -> /usr/bin/supervisor-rs/supervisor-rs-client`, and `/usr/bin/supervisor-rs-server -> /usr/bin/supervisor-rs/supervisor-rs-server`

+Or you can install from cargo.io, run `cargo install supervisor-rs`.

 ### Server Side ###

 Start server side application.
 After compiled, run `supervisor-rs-server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
 If no config path given, supervisor will going to find `server.yml` in `/tmp`.